Mathieu-Desrochers/Linux-Notebook/security/programming.md

       400653:       c3                      ret
     ...

-This is only memory containing data, some of which represent instructions.
+This is only memory containing data, some of which may represent instructions.
 Add a processor to read/write that memory and execute these instructions,
 and there is your computer.